blulady/fullstack-knowledge-base/CourseProject-TheBasics/Video_Notes.md

               this.user.id = params['id'];
               this.user.name = params['name'];
             }
-    - then destroy it with OnDestroy (implement like onInit) export class UserComponent implements OnInit, OnDestroy {
+    - then destroy the paramsSubscription with OnDestroy (implement like onInit) export class UserComponent implements OnInit, OnDestroy {

         ngOnDestroy(): void {